jefdewitt/dotfiles/scripts/workflows/github/spike-status-checks/ReadMe.md

 TSUI is a dependency used within mobile, tux, and desktop - where much churn occurs.
 It's a ripe target to amplify feedback to the developers before their changes land in the branches used for deployment purposes.
-This can mitigate mitigate delayed feedback and swarming reactions when many people are notified of build-on-deploy-time-issues when the dev could have self-error-corrected at the pull-request stage of contribution.
+This can mitigate delayed feedback and swarming reactions when many people are notified of build-on-deploy-time-issues when the dev could have self-error-corrected at the pull-request stage of contribution.

 ### Is this practice limited to TSUI?